VISITING Lake Sorapis – HOW TO GET THERE + MORE TIPS

 What to Do at Lago di Sorapis

-I did not see any sign which forbids swimming but it is probably very cold in the water.
+I did not see any sign which forbids swimming but read online that swimming is forbidden (also no boats, SUP, or anything similar).

 Several people brought books and just read.
-Definitely bring some snacks and drinks and have a picnics at this unique spot in the Dolomites.
+Definitely bring some snacks and drinks and have a picnic at this unique spot in the Dolomites.

 READ MORE: The most beautiful lakes in the Dolomites – my four favorite picks.